Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 When thinking for a topic that I could use for my chatbot, I had to think of something that could satisfy the 4 requirements: It needs **4 entities**, which means at least 4 variables that hold keywords belonging to 1 attribute, whether it's the color, size, taste, etc..
 Then, **4 intents**, which means 4 goals of the conversation.
 The user must be able to interact with the bot on at least 4 topics.
 Then, 4 dialog nodes, which are a lot like intent, which I understood it to be the same thing.
 Then 2 context variables/2 slots, which is basically telling us to use 2 entities at the same time.
 A slot is basically a context variable but **required**.
 A context variable is an instance where we used an entity.

 The fitting topic for something like this is ordering food from a restaurant, but not just any food, it had to be customizable food; meaning, the user can pick attributes they want for the food.
 One such thing is ordering a pizza because this is a lot different from ordering a plain dish.
+A pizza can have different sizes like a plain dish, but you can customize what toppings you want for your pizza whereas a plain dish is restricted to different meat types for the dish, nothing else.
+And there's also an option to customize the crust size, whereas a plain dish would run out of customizable option.
+So this is why I settled for a pizza-ordering chatbot.

 ### Decisions

 technical and creative decisions you made

+When it comes to implementing the customizable attributes for the pizza, I created entities for them.
+The entities would then hold keywords for the attributes for the pizza, such as their sizes and toppings.
+But implementing toppings is a little different.
+What I've done is to make it a "list" which means the user can call on different toppings and have it register as one selection of toppings.
+What I mean by this is that the user can order, for example: "cheese and pineapple" as toppings on their pizza, and the bot will be able to recognize that "cheese and pineapple" meant \["cheese", "pineapple"\] instead of just "cheese".
+The implementation of a list allows for a more flexible engagement with a chatbot, meaning, the user will feel like he's ordering 2 toppings instead of just 1.
+And having this feature present shows a deeper understanding of the fundamental mechanics of the chatbot.

+I've also added an feature that, after the user has specified the attributes of their pizza, the chatbot repeats all the registered attributes back to the user.
+What this means is that when a user writes "I want a small chicken and onion pizza", the chatbot will respond with "you wanted a small pizza with chicken and onion, correct?".
+This is done so that the user can see what their pizza order was in a single message, and they have an option respond "yes" or "no".
+A response of "yes" means that the conversation will move into obtaining the contact information of the user, whereas a response of "no" will lead to a no-context conversation, allowing the user to do as they please as if the user hadn't ordered anything yet.

+The reason why I've added a "summary" feature is so that the interaction will feel more dynamic; it will feel like there's an actual entity that remembers the options you've selected and responding your chosen options back to you.
+This creates an illusion that you're engaging with someone that appears to be listening, and I think it's good when chatbots can simulate this kind of conversation instead of just a static-level engagement where the bot does not provide information of anything that was said in the conversation.

 ### Reflection

-#### Strengths

-#### Weakness

-#### Recommendations
+I think the way that I've implemented the chatbot sufficiently satisfies the requirements, and it feels more dynamic when it is able to remember information that the user has entered.
+This chatbot goes beyond than a simple chatbot that is able to detect keywords as entities, but fails to show the user that it has remembered the keyword.

+One thing restricting the chatbot is its potential for other dialogues.
+The topic I had